 Professor Eugenio Iorio, Founder and Director of the International Observatory of Oxidative Stress (a non-profit scientific network of more than 3,000 researchers from 35 Countries), is a strong advocate of the MediterrAsian diet.
 He has held popular lectures about this way of eating, and says that “the ideal paradigm for our health would be a MediterrAsian diet.”

 Dr. David Colquhoun from the University of Queensland School of Medicine wrote about the benefits of a MediterrAsian way of eating in the Asia Pacific Journal of Clinical Nutrition, where he said that a MediterrAsian diet “may be the optimal diet.”

-Dr. Mariangela Rondanelli and a team of scientists from the University of Pavia, Italy, conducted a systematic review this year looking at the benefits of combining Mediterranean and Asian foods to improve cholesterol levels.
+Dr. Mariangela Rondanelli and a team of scientists from the University of Pavia, Italy, conducted a systematic review in 2016 looking at the benefits of combining Mediterranean and Asian foods to improve cholesterol levels.
 They found that a MediterrAsian diet boosted “good” HDL cholesterol, and reduced heart disease risk.
 The findings titled “MediterrAsian diet products that could raise HDL cholesterol: a Systematic Review” were published in the journal BioMed Research International in 2016.

 Dietitian Caroline Fernandes is convinced that a MediterrAsian diet is the best diet for health and longevity.
 She now recommends her patients follow a MediterrAsian way of eating, and the outcome has been highly positive: “In practice, we observed that patients do not feel they are on a diet, in the restrictive sense of the word, but a transition to a new lifestyle that involves flavors, foods and seasonings with a harmonious blend.”